rdw20170120/workstation/BriteOnyx/doc/HowTo-setup-source_control.md

         id_rsa id_rsa.pub

-1. Add the new SSH public key file (`id_rsa.pub`) to your GitHub account.
+Add the new SSH public key file (`id_rsa.pub`) to your GitHub account.

-## Configure SSH connection to GitHub
+## Configure SSH connection to GitHub & GitLab

-1. Create (or edit) your SSH configuration file.
+Create (or edit) your SSH configuration file.

 ~~~ bash
 vim ~/.ssh/config
 ~~~

-1. Add this content to the file:
+Add this content to the file:

         Host MeAtGitHub
             Compression yes